 Copy & paste the HTML code below to add this to your blog or website.

-The tertiary Intuition function is less developed for most ESFJs, especially early in life.
-When this function is not well developed, the ESFJ may have trouble seeing patterns, connections, and the larger implications of the information in front of them.
+The tertiary Thinking function is less developed for most INFJs, especially early in life.
+When this function is not well developed, INFJs may have trouble using objective logic in decision-making.